pythondatabook/sources/README.md

 # Python for Data Science sources
-This repository contains the source files (scripts and input data files) discussed in the [Python for Data Science](https://nostarch.com/python-data-science) book.
+This repository contains the source files (exercise scripts and input data files) discussed in the [Python for Data Science](https://nostarch.com/python-data-science) book.